 Later in 2007, Council member Gerry Campbell led an effort that resulted in the DCFC’s recognition by the National Association of Counties as a finalist in its Sustainable Community Awards program.
 NACO also highlighted the council in its publication, Counties and Local Food Systems: Ensuring Healthy Foods, Nurturing Healthy Children.
 Also in 2007, the Council worked closely with the county food purchasing staff to draft a Local Food Purchase Policy that was adopted as a County Board resolution later in the year.

 Throughout its short history, DCFC has maintained a primary focus on strengthening the consumption of locally-grown foods, primarily through public education and outreach.
 It takes advantage of opportunities to engage the public.
-A newly-established Speakers' Bureau has begun offering presentations to groups throughout Dane county.
 The council has also engaged in the larger community food movement; sending its members to meetings to state and national meetings, and engaging in advocacy opportunities.